 - 1. Existing buildings may be renovated or otherwise modified without providing additional bicycle or vehicular parking, so long as there is no increase to the overall building's finished square footage.
 If an existing building's overall finished square footage is increased, additional parking is only required for the new square footage added.
 A change of use to any existing structure shall not require additional parking.
 Note that this statement also applies to a structure that exists in the future and is then expanded. - 2.
-Minor modifications to parking areas shall include parking areas that are generally remaining the same and undergoing modifications to the layout of the spaces only.
-Major modifications include adding parking area somewhere where there was previously no parking area.
-If minor modifications are made to existing parking areas, the owner will not be required to bring those entire parking areas into full compliance so long as the result of the minor modifications are closer to compliance than the existing conditions.
-If major modifications are made, the parking area must be brought into full compliance per requirements of the Town of Chapel Hill Land Use Management Ordinance (LUMO) and Design Manual.
-If the applicant and Planning Staff disagree, the Town Manager shall ultimately determine whether or not changes to the parking fields are considered major or minor modifications. - 3.
-If parking, access or other internal driveways, etc. are modified to accommodate the reconfiguration of existing buildings and not new buildings, those modifications shall not be subject to any frontage, BTZ or other requirements unless modifications are to accommodate new buildings, in which case they shall be subject to all requirements for new buildings including frontage, BTZ, etc. - 4.
+If parking, access or other internal driveways, etc. are modified to accommodate the reconfiguration of existing buildings and not new buildings, those modifications shall not be subject to any frontage, BTZ or other requirements unless modifications are to accommodate new buildings, in which case they shall be subject to all requirements for new buildings including frontage, BTZ, etc. - 3.
 The minimum parking requirement (vehicle or bicycle) may be reduced by up to 30% for shared parking between a mix of uses.
-Any reduction to the minimum parking shall be reviewed and approved by the Town Manager. - 5.
+Any reduction to the minimum parking shall be reviewed and approved by the Town Manager. - 4.
 Short-term bicycle parking minimums required may be reduced if existing short-term bicycle parking is located within 100' of the proposed building.
-The requirement shall be reduced on a one for one basis for each space located within 100' up to 25% of the total required short-term bicycle parking. - 6.
+The requirement shall be reduced on a one for one basis for each space located within 100' up to 25% of the total required short-term bicycle parking. - 5.
 Any structured parking visible to the public shall be required to include architectural screening compatible with the principal building it serves.
 All parking structure screening must be reviewed and approved by the Planning Staff.
-When feasible, consideration shall be given to providing commercial, office or other active uses on the ground floor of parking structures. - 7.
-In the event that on-street parking is constructed as part of the construction of new buildings at the property, each on-street parking space may be used to count towards the required minimum parking. - 8.
+When feasible, consideration shall be given to providing commercial, office or other active uses on the ground floor of parking structures. - 6.
+In the event that on-street parking is constructed as part of the construction of new buildings at the property, each on-street parking space may be used to count towards the required minimum parking. - 7.
 Bicycle parking shall be required in accordance with the table above.
 Short-term parking shall be publicly accessible and be located within 100' from a building entrance that the bicycle rack is intended to serve.
 Long-term parking is intended for employees and residents and must be covered, weather-resistant and within 100 feet from a building entrance that the bicycle rack is intended to serve.
-Long-term bike parking can also be provided interior to a building or parking structure, without the need for a distance requirement. - 9.
-All landscaping for parking areas shall meet requirements set forth in the Town of Chapel Hill Land Use Management Ordinance (LUMO) and Design Manual, with the exception of any modifications, variances or alterations that are approved with the Special Use Permit. - 10.
-Pods may be developed with parking to serve the uses within the pod in excess of the maximum given that the parking provided on the overall site does not exceed the maximum. - 11.
+Long-term bike parking can also be provided interior to a building or parking structure, without the need for a distance requirement. - 8.
+All landscaping for parking areas shall meet requirements set forth in the Town of Chapel Hill Land Use Management Ordinance (LUMO) and Design Manual, with the exception of any modifications, variances or alterations that are approved with the Special Use Permit. - 9.
+Pods may be developed with parking to serve the uses within the pod in excess of the maximum given that the parking provided on the overall site does not exceed the maximum. - 10.
 A minimum of 20% of the new parking spaces provided will be pre-wired for electric charging stations.
 In all pods, new parking lots with more than 50 spaces shall have electric vehicle charging stations provided on at least 3% of all new parking spaces.
 The new parking along the internal main street driveway shall be exempt from this requirement.

-Drive-thru facilities shall be permitted in each pod, but must adhere to the following guidelines:
+Drive-thru facilities shall be permitted in each pod, but must adhere to the following guidelines.